An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 4. Copy of your travel Insurance

-6. Hotel Booking if you booked by yourself
+5. Hotel Booking if you booked by yourself

 Different Treks in Dolpo Region

-1. Inner Dolpo CircuitTrek
+1. Inner Dolpo Circuit Trek

-2. Shey Gompa pilgrimage
+4. Shey Gompa pilgrimage

-3. Helicopter Tour to Dolpo
+5. Helicopter Tour to Dolpo

-4. Phoksundo Trek
+6. Phoksundo Tea House Trek

-View Details of Phoksundo Tea house Trek
+View Details of Phoksundo Tea House Trek

-5. Phoksundo Festival Trek
+7. Phoksundo Festival Trek

 Variations of Treks from Dolpo

-There are many variations of the Upper Dolpo trek that you can take.
+There are many variations of the Upper Dolpo Trek that you can take.
 One shorter variation is to trek from Juphal to Lake Phoksundo and back, which takes around eight days.
 Other variations connect Dolpo to Mustang and/or the Annapurna region, to the east.

 1. Upper Dolpo and Upper Mustang

-This trek will start from the Juphal of Lower Dolpo following lush valleys and steep river canyons typical to the south side of the Himalayas so-called Upper Dolpo, incomparable to Tibet plateau.
-To make this journey more colorful, Himalayan Wander Walkers extend the trek without limiting within the Upper Dolpo circuit and traversing to east on Mustang by Completing at Jomsom.
+This trek will start from the Juphal of Lower Dolpo following lush valleys and steep river canyons typical to the south side of the Himalayas so-called Upper Dolpo, incomparable to the Tibet plateau.
+To make this journey more colorful, Himalayan Wander Walkers extend the trek without limiting within the Upper Dolpo circuit and traversing to the east on Mustang by Completing at Jomsom.

 View details of Upper Dolpo to Jomsom Trek